Skip to main content

 User Journey Map and Wireframes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*

-I then reconnected with the internal team members previously interviewed to walk them through the wireframes.
-Presenting the wireframes to them served a dual purpose:
+I then reconnected with the partner users I’d previously interviewed, walking them through the wireframes.
+This served two purposes:

-• ensuring our direction aligned with their insights
+• Ensuring alignment between our direction and their insights

-• confirming that our solutions addressed their highlighted pain points
+• Validating that our solutions addressed their highlighted pain points

 Guiding with Principles